-- If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection. - For disinfection, most common EPA-registered household disinfectants should be effective. - A list of products that are EPA-approved for use against the virus that causes COVID-19 is available here.
-Follow the manufacturer's instructions for all cleaning and disinfection products for concentration, application method and contact time, etc. - Additionally, diluted household bleach solutions (at least 1000ppm sodium hypochlorite) can be used if appropriate for the surface.
-Follow manufacturer's instructions for application, ensuring a contact time of at least 1 minute, and allowing proper ventilation during and after application.
+- causes COVID-19 is available here.
+Follow the manufacturer's instructions for all cleaning and disinfection products for concentration, application method and contact time, etc. - Additionally, diluted household bleach solutions (at least 1000 ppm sodium hypochlorite) can be used if appropriate for the surface.
+Follow manufacturer's instructions for application, ensuring a contact time of at least one minute and allowing proper ventilation during and after application.
 Check to ensure the product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.
-Unexpired household bleach will be effective against coronaviruses when properly diluted. - Prepare a bleach solution by mixing: - 5 tablespoons (1/3 cup) bleach per gallon of water or - 4 teaspoons bleach per quart of water
+Unexpired household bleach will be effective against coronaviruses when properly diluted. - Prepare a bleach solution by mixing: - 5 tablespoons (1/3 cup) bleach per gallon of water; or - 4 teaspoons bleach per quart of water.

-Soft (Porous) Surfaces
+➤ Soft (Porous) Surfaces